bilguundev39/bl-social-media-service/README.md

 ## Project Overview

 The Social Media Service is designed to handle post creation, image processing, and managing comments in a distributed system.
 This service uses Event-driven architecture to ensure reliable data processing across multiple consumers, which are responsible for managing posts, comments.
 Each services are loose-coupled communicate through message broker (Kafka).
-In real world I would separate into post-service, image-service, comment-service to handle its own operations.
+In real world I would separate into smaller independent services like post-service, image-service, comment-service to handle its own operations.

 ## Features